Raúl Gorrín

 Raúl Gorrín Belisario (born 22 November 1968) is a fugitive Venezuelan lawyer and businessman who currently serves as president of Globovisión and La Vitalicia insurance company.
 Due to his close relationship with the Venezuelan government, he is currently subjected to US sanctions over a corruption scheme involving bribery payments to Chávez-era government ministers.
 In November 2019, U.S. Immigration and Customs Enforcement (ICE) added Raúl Gorrín to the ICE Most Wanted List accused of money laundering.
+He was detained in 2026 in a joint operation between the United States and Venezuela during the United States intervention in Venezuela.

 Education and career

 Gorrín studied law at the Universidad Santa María, venturing into his profession from young age through the foundation of the RGDPJ Law Office.
 In 2008, along with ten other shareholders, he bought the insurance company La Vitalicia, today located among the first 40 Venezuelan insurers in accordance with the Venezuelan–American chamber Venancham.

 Purchase of Globovisión

 After the death of President Hugo Chávez, and the presidential elections that led Nicolás Maduro to the presidency of Venezuela in 2013, Gorrín carried out the acquisition of the Globovisión news channel, which he negotiated a year earlier.
 Following the sale, Globovisión's managerial staff stated that the editorial line would be changed and would be forced to move to the "centre".
 Since then, Globovisión has been singled out by the Venezuelan opposition to "self-censor."